 Printing Services accepts the following files.
 Please see Print Specifications for file preparation.

 1. PDF (preferred pdf format is PDF 1.5/Acrobat 6.
-We do support up to and including Acrobat 10).
+We do support up to and including Acrobat Pro DC).

-4. Adobe PageMaker (all versions)— Although PageMaker is no longer supported by Berea College IS&S or Adobe, we can continue to accept these files for the foreseeable future by opening them on the Macintosh version 7 of PageMaker, or importing them into InDesign.
+4. Adobe PageMaker (versions 6 through 7 ONLY)— Although PageMaker is no longer supported by Berea College IS&S or Adobe, we can continue to accept version 6, 6.5 or 7 files by importing them into InDesign.

-6. Corel Draw—We do not have this software, but if you export your document(s) to EPS format, we should be able to open them in Illustrator.
+6. Corel Draw or Macromedia Freehand—We do not have this software, but if you export your document(s) to EPS format, we should be able to open them in Illustrator.

-7. Microsoft Office files—we prefer .doc, .xls and .ppt instead of .docx, .xlsx and .pptx, as they are easier to import into our page layout software)
+7. Microsoft Office files—we prefer .docx, .xlsx and .pptx instead of .doc, .xls and .ppt, as they are easier to import into our page layout software)